Photography

 Photographic composition

 The ancient Greeks saw the human body as a mirror of the soul, an idea deeply rooted in their conception of art and beauty.
-For them, aesthetic perfection was not simply a matter of harmonious proportions or ideal forms, but also an expression of inner balance, virtue, and spiritual grandeur.
-Within this framework, sculpture was intended to be more than an imitation of the human body: it had to capture and communicate the depth of the subject's soul and character.
+For them, aesthetic perfection was not merely a matter of harmonious proportions or ideal forms, but also the expression of inner balance, virtue, and spiritual grandeur.
+Within this framework, sculpture aimed to be more than an imitation of the human body: it had to capture and communicate the depth of the subject's soul and character.

 The union of the physical and the moral

-For the Greeks, bodily beauty was closely linked to goodness and virtue .
+For the Greeks, physical beauty was intimately linked to goodness and virtue.
 This association, known by the Greek term kalos kagathos (translated as "beautiful and good"), reflected a harmony between outward appearance and inner moral qualities.
 For example, sculptures of heroes or gods were not limited to depicting impressive musculature or pleasing features, but aimed to embody ideals such as courage, wisdom, temperance, or justice.

 Facial expression and character

 The face played a central role in this quest for expression.
-Although it was often idealized, it was never to appear blank or expressionless.
-Greek sculptors, such as Phidias, Polykleitos, or Praxiteles, strove to convey a serenity, intensity, or introspection that suggested the spiritual depth of their subjects.
-A slightly lowered gaze, a relaxed expression, or subtly arched eyebrows could evoke wisdom or nobility.
+Although often idealized, it should never appear empty or expressionless.
+Greek sculptors, such as Phidias, Polyclitus, and Praxiteles, strove to convey a serenity, intensity, or introspection that suggested the spiritual depth of their subjects.
+A slightly downcast gaze, a relaxed expression, or subtly arched eyebrows could evoke wisdom or nobility.

 For example, in the famous Apollo Belvedere, the deity's face expresses a combination of divine calm and supreme authority.
-Similarly, in Polykleitos' Doryphoros, the perfectly balanced body proportions are accompanied by an expression that communicates self-control and inner strength.
+Similarly, in Polyclitus's Doryphoros, the perfect balance of bodily proportions is accompanied by an expression that conveys self-control and inner strength.

 The role of the whole body in expression

 However, the Greeks did not limit this communication to the face alone.
-The body as a whole was a vehicle of expression, where every posture, every movement, every muscular tension had to reflect the subject's state of mind.
-In Myron's sculpture of the Discobolus, for example, the dynamism of the body reflects both the physical effort and mental concentration required to throw the discus.
+The entire body was a vehicle of expression, where every posture, every movement, every muscular tension was meant to reflect the subject's state of mind.
+In Myron's sculpture of the Discobolus, for example, the dynamism of the body conveys both the physical effort and the mental concentration required to throw the discus.

 A meaningful beauty

 Thus, for the Greeks, artistic beauty was not an end in itself, but a means of revealing a higher truth about the human condition, about the relationship between mind and body.
-A successful sculpture not only impressed with its technique, but touched the soul of the beholder, offering a vision of the human ideal where strength, wisdom, and goodness were inseparable.
+A successful sculpture did not merely impress with its technique, but touched the soul of the beholder, offering a vision of the human ideal where strength, wisdom, and goodness were inseparable.

-In this perspective, Greek art rises beyond aesthetics to become a true three-dimensional philosophy, where marble, bronze or stone come to life to embody the highest aspirations of humanity.
+From this perspective, Greek art rises above aesthetics to become a true three-dimensional philosophy, where marble, bronze, or stone come to life to embody humanity's highest aspirations.

-Anthology: History of Beauty, by Umberto Eco (Flammarion)
+Anthology: A History of Beauty, by Umberto Eco (Flammarion)

 Aesthetics of Photography 2004, Chong-Ho Yu